iszczesniak/cpp/variadic/index.md

 ## A short but difficult example: a comma-separated list

-The binary comma operator is unusual because it joins two independently-evaluated subexpressions.
+The binary comma operator is unusual because it joins two **independently-evaluated** subexpressions.
 The comma has the left-to-right associativity, so the left subexpression is evaluated first, unaffected by the parentheses in the right subexpression.
-Interestingly, this operator has the lowest priority, yet it establishes the order in which the subexpressions of higher-priority operators are evaluated.
+Interestingly, this operator has the lowest priority, yet it establishes the order in which the subexpressions of higher-priority operators are evaluated: how come?
+Let's remember that the subexpressions of the comma operator are independently evaluated, and even the parentheses don't help (which are not operators anyway).
 In the example below, the comma operators (and not parentheses) establish the order in which the subexpressions of operator `<<` are evaluated.

 ```cpp
 {% include_relative comma.cc %}